abluescarab/abluescarab.github.io/README.md

 ```

 ### Build and watch
 The `.vscode` folder in this repository contains build and watch tasks that will automatically compile Sass and Typescript when the workspace is opened.
+If you are not using the Live Sass Compiler extension, remove the `Watch Sass` task.
 These tasks will run in PowerShell by default; to change this behavior, remove this section for any tasks that have it:
 ```json
 "options": {
   "shell": {